mocklis/mocklis.docs/source/extensions/index.rst

 Writing a new logging context
 =============================

 This has got to be a very rare occurrance.
-Given that the log steps are mainly there to aid in debugging your mocks, the default behaviour to just write log statements to the console is normally good enough.
+Given that the ``Log`` steps are mainly there to aid in debugging your mocks, the default behaviour to just write log statements to the console is normally good enough.

-If you need to write them to somewhere else, passing an instance of the `TextWriterContext` to the step linked up to an appropriate `TextWriter` is also a possibility.
+If you need to write them to somewhere else, such as to an xUnit ``ITestOutputHelper``, you can pass an ``Action<string>`` to the ``WriteLineLogContext`` constructor and pass that to the ``Log`` steps.

-However if you need to do more advanced stuff, such as logging mocklis events as structured data (to things like Serilog) you can implement the ILogContext.
+However if you need to do more advanced stuff, such as logging mock interactions as structured data you can create a bespoke implementation of the ``ILogContext`` interface.
 This interface has individual methods for all different logging calls made by Mocklis.
 Implementing it should be a straightforward, if boring, exercise, and you can always look at the source code for the `Mocklis.Serilog2` for an example of how it can be done.